+* Presented in budget authority.

+** Include 10 combinations which are also counted under RES/EEI grants.

 5. Estimation of Costs

-In this section, the Agency presents a discussion on the burden and costcostcostcost changes associated with the main changes affecting burden described earlier in this RIA.
+In this section, the Agency presents a discussion on the changes to the burden and costs associated with the main changes described earlier in this RIA.

-A. Grant applications for RES/EEI projects with total project costs of $80,000 or less.
+Grant applications for RES/EEI projects with total project costs of $80,000 or less.

-Under the interim rulerulerulerulerule, there are two grant application levels for RES/EEI projects – one for projects with total project costs of more than $200,000 and one for projects with total project costs of $200,000 or less.
-The 2008 Farm Bill requiresrequiresrequiresrequiress the Agency to set-aside not less than 20 percent of program funds for grants of $20,000 or less.
+Under the baseline, there are two grant application levels for RES/EEI projects: one for projects with total project costs of more than $200,000 and another for projects with total project costs of $200,000 or less.
+The 2008 Farm Bill required the Agency to set aside not less than 20 percent of program funds for grants of $20,000 or less.
 Thus, the Agency examined ways to create a more simplified grant application for those RES/EEI projects with total project costs of $80,000 or less.
-(NOTE: The $80,000 threshold based on the set-aside for projects seeking grants of $20,000 or less and the maximum grant portionthat the Agency can provide of 25 percent.).).)
+(NOTE: Since the maximum grant is 25% of total project costs, projects at$80,000 threshold would be the project size to maximum grant participation for applicants seeking to take advantage of the set-aside for projects seeking grants of $20,000 or less

-After a retrospective review of the application requirements and functioning of the program, the Agency developed a new grant application process and forms for RES/EEI projects.
+As part of the Department’s retrospective review plan, the agency conducted a review of the application requirements and program, the Agency developed a new grant application process and forms for RES/EEI projects.
 These new provisions reduce the application burden for projects based on project costs, while still providing the Agency sufficient information to determine applicant and project eligibility and to evaluate and score the applications.

-The Agency’s changes to the RES and EEI grant applications requirements and the development of application forms are intended to reduce overall burden for the program and streamline the grant application process by requesting documentation for a complete application based on total project costs.
 Specifically, the final rule defines three grant application processes for RES/EEI projects: (1) projects with total project costs of $200,000 and greater, (2) projects with total projects cost of less than $200,000, but more than $80,000, and (3) projects with total project costs of $80,000 or less.
-With thethethethe changes, RES/EEI projects with smaller total project costs will be associated with a fewerfewerfewerfewerfewer administrative costs.
+With these changes, RES/EEI projects with smaller total project costs will have less burden and lower administrative costs.

-The Agency estimates that, for the average applicant, the number of hours required to prepare a RES grant application narrative and technical report for a project with total project costs of $80,000 or less would be reduced from 65 hours to 20 hours, for a 62 percent reduction.
-Assuming an average hourly rate of $35.72 per hour, the savings would be $1,607 per application.
-For an EEI application for a project with total project costs of $80,000 or less, the Agency estimates this reduction is from 73 hours to 20 hours, for a 73 percent reduction.
-Assuming an average hourly wage rate of $35.72 per hour, the savings would be $1,893 per application.
-Please note that 25 burden hours was used for preparing technical reports on this estimate as discussed under technical reports below.
+The Agency estimates that, for the average applicant, the number of hours required to prepare a RES or EEI grant application for a project with total project costs of $80,000 or less would be reduced from 81 hours to 35 hours, for a 57 percent reduction.
+Assuming an average hourly rate of $35.72 per hour (2013 median wage for a financial specialist in the US), the savings would be $1,643 per application.

-Table 4 summarizes the estimated savings to RES and EEI grant applicants for all changes associated with the application: the application narrative, adjusting the forms and certifications to be submitted with the application, simplifying the technical report, and using energy assessment instead of energy audits for all EEI projects with total project costs of $80,000 or less.
+Table 5 summarizes the estimated savings to RES and EEI grant applicants for all changes associated with the application: the application narrative, adjusting the forms and certifications to be submitted with the application, simplifying the technical report, and using energy assessment instead of energy audits for all EEI projects with total project costs of $80,000 or less.